 Louisa May Alcott

-Along with the other authors, Louisa May Alcott, known for ‘Little Women’, tried to work with ‘Little Women and Werewolves’ before her publisher asked for her to remove the werewolves from the story.
+Along with the other authors, Louisa May Alcott, known for ‘Little Women’, tried to work on ‘Little Women and Werewolves’ before her publisher asked for her to remove the werewolves from the story.

 As a comic book artist, Jim Lee was rejected by giants Marvel and DC before he was eventually hired as a cartoonist by the former in 1987, started his own publishing company in 1992, and eventually moved with the latter in 2010.

-Creativity is always appreciated so no one should be disheartened even with rejection, what matters is you try your best and REVISE!
+Creativity is always appreciated, so no one should be disheartened even with rejection.
+What matters is you try your best and constantly try to improve!
 Take all pointers to mind and make it better.
 As working creative professionals of MicroCreatives, its developers, designers, and writers are resilient and will never cower from one or two rejections.
-In fact, we take rejections and obstacles as motivation to try harder and explore more.
+We take rejections and obstacles as motivation to try harder and explore more.